josephspurrier/gowebapi/README.md

 ## Vendoring

 This project uses [dep](https://github.com/golang/dep).
-The `dep init` command was from from inside the `src/app/webapi` folder.
+The `dep init` command was run from inside the `src/app/webapi` folder.

 ## Quick Start with MySQL

 Start MySQL and import `migration/mysql.sql` to create the database and tables.

-Copy `config.json` to `src/app/webapi/cmd/webapi/config.json` and edit the Database section so the connection information matches your MySQL instance.
+Copy `config.json` to `src/app/webapi/cmd/webapi/config.json` and edit the **Database** section so the connection information matches your MySQL instance.

 Build and run from the root directory.
 Open your REST client to: http://localhost.
 You should see the **ok** message and status 200.

 To create a user, send a POST request to http://localhost/user with the following fields: first_name, last_name, email, and password.

 ## Available Endpoints